nisheed75/UdacityCarND/README.md

 ##### Original Image
 ![alt text][image2]

-How i perfomr distortion correction is described in section 1.
-However I describe it briefly here.
+How I perform distortion correction is described in section 1.
+However, I describe it briefly here.
-1. I calauclate the distortion matrix and coeffecients retured by the cv2.calibrateCamera function.
+1. I calculate the distortion matrix and coefficients returned by the cv2.calibrateCamera function.
 1. I use these numbers to correct the image distortion.

 Here is an example of the same image after correcting for image distortion:
 ![alt text][image1]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
-In order to decided which transforms I should combine in my final binary image, I ran a numebr of tests using the follwoing methods and inspected the output of each:
+To decide which transforms I should combine in my final binary image, I ran some tests using the following methods and inspected the output of each:

-1. Absolute Threashold
+1. Absolute Threshold
-1. Binary Threashold
+1. Binary Threshold
-1. Magnitude Thershold
+1. Magnitude Threshold
-1. Direction Thershold
+1. Direction Threshold
-1. S-Chennel Threshold
+1. S-Channel Threshold
-1. L-Chennel Threshold
+1. L-Channel Threshold
-1. H-Chennel Threshold
+1. H-Channel Threshold
 1. LAB B-Channel Threshold

 What if found was the following:
-1. In-order to find just the lane lines and ignore all the noise in the image i had to split the image into 7 color channels.
+1. In-order to find just the lane lines and ignore all the noise in the image I had to split the image into seven color channels.
 1.1.
-4 channels where obtained using sobel gradient along x-direction.
-I kept the poisitve and negative signs.
+4 channels were obtained using Sobel gradient along the x-direction.
+I kept the positive and negative signs.
 1.1.
-The S gradient allows us to find the yellow egdes 1.1.
+The S gradient allows us to find the yellow edges 1.1.
 The V gradient allows us to find the white and yellow edges.
-1. The other channels are obtain buy appying a color threshold.
+1. The other channels are obtained by applying a color threshold.
 1.1.
 H color threshold allows us to pick yellow
 1.1.
 V threshold for picking the white color

-In the section below i will walk through each of the 7 channels to show why they were finally slected to bet the thresholded image:
+In the section below I will walk through each of the 7 channels to show why they were finally slected to bet the thresholded image:

 ##### Thresholding
 I performed soble x on the V & S channels and this here is the original image and the threshold output for follow: